ThibArg/NuxeoHotFolderUploader/README.md

 ###Main principles
 The script gets the kind (Nuxeo document type:  `File`, `Picture` or `Video`) of the binary file, based on its mime-type.
 It adds some adjustement when our testing showed that a `File`document was created for a `raw`picture for example.

+The script ignores files whose name starts with "." (invisible.)

 What you may need to change:

 * Variables at the top  of the script: